 If your traffic has slowed down or is somewhere close to a halt, it doesn’t necessarily mean that you are facing a penalty from Google.
 In some cases, you could have accidentally triggered an algorithm that is affecting your traffic.
 It is important to understand the difference between your website being impacted by a manual penalty versus triggering an algorithm, especially because this will determine how you form a concrete recovery plan.
 This will start with a breakdown of the difference between manual penalties and algorithm updates.

 Manual penalty: manual penalties happen when Google’s spam algorithm is flagged and is pointing towards your website.
 In this scenario, Google will apply a manual penalty and this will affect your site’s rankings.
-In the majority of cases, this penalty will be accompanied by a message that can be found within your Google Webmaster and is generally labeled “unnatural links.”
-The one positive aspect to this type of penalty is that it’s easy enough to identify.
+In the majority of cases, this penalty will be accompanied by a message that can be found within your Google Webmaster and is generally labelled “unnatural links.”
+The one positive aspect of this type of penalty is that it’s easy enough to identify.

-Algorithm update: penalties can occur without notice following a small change or group of changes, and in most cases this will cause your site's traffic to drop.
+Algorithm update: penalties can occur without notice following a small change or group of changes, and in most cases, this will cause your site's traffic to drop.
 Unfortunately, this type of penalty is much harder to identify as a notification does not accompany them.
-However, to identify the type of action that has been taken against your site, look back at your data and analyze the time period when you began to loose traffic.
+However, to identify the type of action that has been taken against your site, look back at your data and analyze the time period when you began to lose traffic.
 Compare this data with Google’s Algorithm Change History and see if anything lines up.

 There are several types of bad backlinks, and these will affect your website ranking and could help you to incur a penalty.
 They are as follows:

 - Websites that contain duplicate content or are of poor quality;

 - Websites that have nothing to do with your niche or marketplace, making your website seem less relevant;

 - Spammy forum profiles and comments, comments as well as posts on forums that are left specifically for the purpose of placing a link will reflect poorly on your website;